 Volunteers

 Get ready for a day of service, gratitude, and fun!
 Any member of the Texas State University community can be a volunteer - students, faculty, and staff.
+This year's event will take place on Saturday, April 5, 2025.
 Below are some details and tips about what you could expect as a volunteer.

 What should I wear?